- 1 Private Havant Counselling. Dean Richardson MNCS(Accred/Reg).

-If the above challenges your imagination about what counselling is (or what you thought it was), if the information brings you down to earth with a bit of a bump and leaves you abstaining from experiencing what a real therapeutic relationship with Dean could be like, perhaps take a look at the local counsellors listed on Counselling Directory to find someone who matches what you’re seeking.
+If the above information challenges your imagination about what counselling is (or what you thought it was), if the information brings you down to earth with a bit of a bump and maybe leaves you abstaining from experiencing what a real therapeutic relationship with Dean could be like, perhaps take a look at the local counsellors listed on Counselling Directory to find someone who matches what you’re really seeking.

 Trust in Counsellor Dean Richardson.

 When seeking private counselling, you can trust counsellor Dean Richardson.
 He is a fully qualified and properly registered counsellor.
 His private counselling practice is accredited by the National Counselling Society (NCS) of Great Britain.

 Accreditation with the NCS confirms Dean’s substantial experience and adherence to a documented ethical approach to his counselling services.